deliriusz/awesome-cosmos-security/README.md

 # Awesome Cosmos Security
-A curated list of Cosmos ecosystem links, focusing on the security aspect of it
+A curated list of Cosmos ecosystem links, focusing on the security aspect of it.

 # Cosmos is awesome!
 Here's a link to two lists for "awesome Cosmos" - both of them are great, however they are focused on the Cosmos as a whole, and not on security per se: